Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Selecting the Office Assistant.

-12. Open the Form in Normal View.
-Click on the items in the List Box one by one giving a little time gap for the Assistant Character to appear.
+11. Open the Form in Normal View.
+Click on the items in the List Box one by one, giving a little time gap for the Assistant Character to appear.
 When your favorite image appears, click on the Set as Default Command Button to set the current Character as the default Office Assistant.
-If you change your mind then click Cancel Button to retain the existing one.
+If you change your mind, then click the Cancel Button to retain the existing one.

 You can export this Form to your other Projects and use it to link the Microsoft Office Library File.

-NB: At the beginning of the Code, I have defined two Constants m_left = 500 and m_top = 225 to position the Image on the Form when it appears based on my machine's Screen Resolution 1024 x 768.
+Note: At the beginning of the Code, I have defined two Constants, m_left = 500 and m_top = 225, to position the Image on the Form when it appears based on my machine's Screen resolution, 1024 x 768.
 You may change this value to adjust it to your machine's Screen Resolution.

 Download Demo Database